KlausSchaefers/figma-low-code/README.md

 ## Figma Plugin

 To use the advanced features such as data, method binding or input widgets, you must install the  [Figma-Low-Code plugin](https://www.figma.com/community/plugin/858477504263032980/Figma-Low-Code).
+The plugin has two main tab.
+The 'Low Code' tab allows you to set the basics, such as the element type, or the input and output data binding.

 ![The Figma-Low-Code plugin](assets/PluginLowCode.png "Figma-Low-Code plugin")

+The 'Style' tab allows you to define, if the element should be fixed width or height.
+By default Figma Low Code will assume hat the widget is responsive.
+Also, you can define hover styles for the fill, stroke and text color.
+For input elements focus styles can also be defined.

 ![The Figma-Low-Code plugin](assets/PluginStyle.png "Figma-Low-Code plugin")